Brynlai/Data-Engineering-Assignment/README.md

    jupyter lab
    ```

+2. Open 2 Powershell Terminals from Windows, then go (de-venv) student@R2D3:~/urdirectory$
-2. Open 2 terminals in *de-venv* mode: (To show kafka working) cd into the directory both files are in!
+3. (To show kafka working) cd into the directory both files are in!
     - Producer Terminal:
        ```bash
        python kafka_producer_show.py